-Philosophy, Associate in Arts (AA)
+Philosophy, Associate of Arts (AA)

 Associate Degree Graduation Requirements